How Nicotine Affects Your Heart

 There are a number of ways in which nicotine affects your body.
-The hardest effect being on the cardiovascular system.
+The hardest effect is on the cardiovascular system.
 Researches show that when you smoke, your heart rate increases, major arteries have faster cholesterol deposition and also cause an irregular heart rhythm, making your heart work harder than usual.
-Apart from these, smoking also increases blood pressure and thus, increasing the risk of stroke.
+Apart from these, smoking also increases blood pressure and thus, increases the risk of stroke.

 The nicotine in cigarettes, as discussed is highly addictive and can have withdrawal symptoms when someone tries quitting.
 Another damage is that nicotine also contributes to hardening your artery walls.
 The thickening of the artery walls can lead to Atherosclerosis which restricts the flow of oxygen-rich blood to different parts and organs of your body.